Linnaeus (1707 - 1778) is considered to be the founder of modern taxonomy.

 In 1730 Linnaeus started giving lectures of botany at Uppsala University

 and later became professor of botany.
-During his life Carl Linnaeus made
+Carl Linnaeus made

-lots of excursions on the European mainland, making lists of all wild
+lots of excursions on the European mainland, producing lists of all wild

 flower species he discovered.
 Even nowadays it is possible to go to the

 same locations, follow the same paths Linnaeus followed and write down the

 wild flower species that are present there.
 In fact, we can do the same as

 is all about.
 The journeys presented on this site are made by Rutger Barendse (Belgium) and

 Jeroen Willemsen (The Netherlands).
 We are trying to put our Botanical

 Journeys (in Europe) in an accessible format, presenting a list of the

 plants we have seen and their location.
 For many Journeys we have added a